Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Introduction

 \section{Introduction}

 The advancement of artificial intelligence (AI) technology is continuously transforming the design, dynamics, and operations of transportation systems.
 Emerging technologies such as intelligent analytics, smart recommendation systems, and autonomous vehicles are constantly prompting the co-evolution of human and AI, and dramatically reshaping the future of transportation systems.
-Among the freshest advancements, the advent of large language models (LLMs) such as GPT-4 \citep{GPT4}, Gemini \citep{gemini}, and DeepSeek \citep{deepseekv3} represents a paradigm shift, standing out in several aspects.
+Among the most recent advancements, the advent of large language models (LLMs) such as GPT-4 \citep{GPT4}, Gemini \citep{gemini}, and DeepSeek \citep{deepseekv3} represents a paradigm shift in AI.
+These models stand out in several aspects.
 First, built upon the transformer architecture \citep{attention} and guided by scaling laws \citep{kaplan2020scaling}, these models possess billions of parameters, enabling them to capture complex relationships and patterns with high fidelity and generalizability.
-Second, trained on massive corpora of text and data such as books, academic literature, and vast portions of the internet, LLMs possess the ability to generate human-like outputs and encode a broad spectrum of human knowledge with unprecedented quality.
-Finally, many of these models can accept multimodal and unstructured inputs, such as text, images, and video, making them highly versatile for a wide range of applications.
-Given their impressive intelligence, interactivity, and task applicability, LLMs are already considered as promising AI tools to significantly transform transportation systems in the future \citep{yang2019deep}.
+Second, trained on massive corpora of textual data such as books, academic literature, and vast portions of the internet, LLMs possess the ability to generate human-like outputs and encode a broad spectrum of human knowledge with unprecedented quality.
+Finally, many of these models can accept multimodal and unstructured inputs, such as text, image, and video, making them exhibit impressive intelligence, interactivity, and high versatility for a wide range of applications.
+Building on the promise of earlier deep learning models for transportation, these modern LLMs are now considered tools with even greater transformative potential \citep{liu2025toward,nie2025exploring,yan2025large,karim2025large,wandelt2024large,mahmud2025integrating,xue2025transforming}.